hcWang942/CarbonRegression/README.md

 - Features with a correlation coefficient of at least 0.3 with Scope 1 emissions are included.
 This selection is based on the correlation analysis performed in `preprocessing.py`.

 ### 3. Regression Datasets
 - `scope1_regression_mlr.xlsx`: Intended for Multiple Linear Regression.
-It has passed all the conditional checks and assumptions required for classical linear regression, with features carefully chosen through comprehensive diagnostic tests.
+It has passed all the assumption tests and assumptions required for classical linear regression, with features carefully chosen through comprehensive diagnostic tests.
 - `scope1_regression_LASSO_Ridge.xlsx`: Used for Penalized Regression (LASSO and Ridge).
 It includes a wider range of potential predictors and is suitable for regularization techniques that handle multicollinearity, especially when dealing with potential overfitting.

 ### Key Features